cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 Validation of the urine panel is done by analyzing at the resting physiologic quantities.
 Urine color is determined based on the osmolality of the urine according to Table 3 below.
 Urine blood content registers as positive if the concentration of hemoglobin in the urine is greater than 0.15 ug/mL @cite walker1990clinical.
 Currently, the presence of blood does not affect the color of the urine, with urine color being determined entirely by osmolality of the urine, table 3.

 <br><center>
 <i>Table 3.
 Healthy urine color is determined by the osmolality of the urine.
-The colors used in %BioGears were derived from @cite kovacs1999urine . </i>
+The colors used in the engine were derived from @cite kovacs1999urine . </i>
 </center>
 |Urine Osmolality                     |Urine Color              |
 |------------------------             |------------------------ |